Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Abstract

 \section{Abstract}

 Let \(K\) be a perfectoid field.
 We describe all quotient fields of the perfectoid Tate algebra in any number $n\geq1$ of variables in terms of (completed perfections of) the nonarchimedean fields $K_{r_1,\dots, r_l}$ occuring in Berkovich geometry.
 We prove that every quotient field is a so-called \textit{semi-immediate} extension of $K_{r_1,\dots, r_l}^{\perfd}$ for some which pins down the value groups and the residue fields of the possible quotient fields $L$.
+Moreover, we show that if